byhbt/thanh/content/posts/2021-04-29-how-to-fix-the-invalid-session-id-in-wallaby-integration-testing.md

 We can use [this script below](https://github.com/elixir-wallaby/wallaby/issues/468#issuecomment-810518368) to check the version of both applications.

-Create a new file, name it as `./test-wallaby.sh` anywhere that easy for you to manage.
+Create a new file, name it as `./test-wallaby.sh` anywhere that easy to manage.

 Then paste the content below into that file.